kolenaIO/kolena/docs/metrics/coefficient-of-determination.md

 ---
-description: Learn how to calculate and interperet the coefficient of determination (R²) in ML
+description: How to calculate and interperet R² for regression ML tasks
 ---

 # Coefficient of Determination (R²)